 Western Pygmy Blue

 Even though it’s a common butterfly, the Pygmy Blue is hard to spot because it’s so tiny—about the size of a man’s pinky nail.
-And confusingly, it’s not very blue (Blues are just a type of butterfly.)
+Confusingly, it’s not very blue (Blues are just a type of butterfly.)
 Look for its rounded, fringed gray, brown, and copper wings, hovering or perching in the saltbush.
 The hind wings have a row of metallic dots along the edge.

 The Pigmy Blue is the smallest butterfly in North America, and one of the smallest in the world.